IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 nplotnn -H histogram.txt -v iwsplit*.nn > all.nn
 ```
 With the file `histogram.txt` containing a histogram of the nearest neighbours.
+`nplotnn` has a wide variety of options for identify close or distance neighbours,
+which may be of particular interest.

 Other approaches might include subsampling either collection.
 But the
 problem here is that it is often the closest distances that are the most